 It's very exciting to come home with a new aquarium and everything that goes inside.
 But sometimes the assembly and filling step can feel intimidating—especially for of first-time aquarium owners.
 Fortunately, the process is actually quite simple.
 As long as you carefully review all of the instructions, double check that you have all the required supplies, and make sure anything you're adding to the tank is thoroughly cleaned, you'll create a beautiful and healthy habitat for your fish.
 If you're still feeling a bit unsure, ask a friend or family member who has filled a tank before to give you a hand.

 Filling Your Fish Tank With Water

 Set up the aquarium, filtration, heater and lights according to the instructions provided with the aquarium equipment.
 Rinse the aquarium gravel and all decor items that you will place into the aquarium.
 Now that you've fully prepared the aquarium, all you need to do is follow these quick and easy steps and safely fill your aquarium with water.
 You'll want to set aside about 45 minutes (allow more time if you're filling a very large tank) to complete this process.

 - Clean bucket

 - Purchase a bottle of aquarium water conditioner (dechlorinator).

-- Purchase a bucket and label for aquarium use only.
+- Purchase a bucket and label it for aquarium use only.
 Aquarium buckets should never have soap in them.

 - Lay a clean plate on top of the gravel.
 Be sure there is no soap residue on the plate.
 If unsure, soak it for five minutes in a 10% bleach solution, rinse thoroughly with running water, then let it air dry before use.

-- Let cold water run from the tap for a few minutes to flush any minerals or residue from the lines.
+- Let cold water run from the tap for a few minutes to flush out any minerals or residue from the lines.